VVlktor/MCworldEditor/readme.md

 Notes & Limitations:
 All changes are made directly to level.dat and chunk files.
 Make backups before use (seriously).
-The app relies on internal Minecraft Beta chunk structure — later Minecraft versions will not work.
+The app relies on internal Minecraft Beta chunk structure.

 License:
 This project is provided as-is for educational and personal use.